 As you can see, first-time home buyers in OR can make all sorts of different mistakes.
 This is true regardless of whether the first-time buyer is located in Portland, Beaverton or another OR city.
 Some of these mistakes may be more common than others, but without adequate preparation, any of these missteps can occur.
 Fortunately, mortgage professionals can help you better understand the home buying process and watch out for these pitfalls.

 The earlier you contact Sammamish Mortgage in the buying process, the better we can assist you.
 If you’d like to learn more, Contact Us to speak to one of our professionals.
 You can also take time and View Rates, or get a Rate Quote, or even Apply Now to get the process started.
-We’ve been serving customers in OR providing them with various mortgage programs for 28 years and we’d be delighted to work with you!
+We’ve been serving customers in OR, WA, CO, and ID, providing them with various mortgage programs since 1992 and we’d be delighted to work with you!
 Call us today!

 There are several home upgrades that are affordable and will increase your home’s appeal with younger buyers.